-- 37. According to the draft amendment to Article 54 § 1 (17) of the JSA, the Inspectorate has been vested with the power to organize and deliver anti-corruption trainings, as well as trainings on integrity, independence and conflict of interest. - 38.
+- 37. According to the draft amendment to Article 54 § 1 (17) of the JSA, the Inspectorate has been vested with the power to organize and deliver anti-corruption trainings, as well as trainings on integrity, independence, and conflict of interest. - 38.
 During the meetings with the Inspectorate and the National Institute of Justice (hereinafter: NIJ), the rapporteurs were informed that none of the institutions were formally consulted in the process of elaboration of the draft amendments concerning the trainings.
 The Venice Commission finds it difficult to understand this, given that these institutions are directly affected by the draft amendments and could have provided a meaningful insight.
 The rapporteurs were also informed during the meetings that both institutions submitted their opinions to the Ministry of Justice concerning the draft amendments and both disagreed with the new function of the Inspectorate to organize and deliver trainings. - 39.
-The Venice Commission observes that the function of organizing and implementing training programs aiming to maintain and strengthen the qualification of judges, prosecutors and investigators, as well as the personnel of the judiciary is clearly vested with the NIJ (Article 249 of the JSA).
+The Venice Commission observes that the function of organizing and implementing training programs aiming to maintain and strengthen the qualification of judges, prosecutors, and investigators, as well as the personnel of the judiciary is clearly vested with the NIJ (Article 249 of the JSA).
 Among the many programs run by the NIJ is the continuing legal education program, which essentially transcends the more ordinary, compulsory programs of training.
 Indeed, training on anti-corruption matters or other trainings that seek to strengthen the integrity and independence of judges, prosecutors and investigators, as well as trainings on conflict of interest, can well form part of both streams: compulsory and continuing legal education, provided by the NIJ. - 40.
 In 2019, in its Second Compliance Report,44 GRECO assessed the measures taken by the authorities of Bulgaria to implement the pending recommendations issued in the Fourth Round Evaluation Report on Bulgaria covering "Corruption prevention in respect of members of parliament, judges and prosecutors" and, inter alia, concluded that recommendations XI45 and XVII46 had been implemented in a satisfactory manner.
 These recommendations concerned different types of trainings for judges and prosecutors on the integrity, conflict of interest and corruption, as well as counselling and guidance on judicial ethics.
 GRECO reached this conclusion based on the assessment of broad information provided by the Bulgarian authorities where the NIJ was a key institution which conducted the respective trainings.47 - 41.
-In addition, the rapporteurs were informed during the meeting with the Inspectorate that the trainings by the Inspectorate will have a significant impact on the budget of the institution, and of/16809981f2
+These elements speak in favour of keeping the anti-corruption training function within the NIJ.
+On the other hand, the Inspectorate is vested with constitutional authority to "carry out checks on the integrity and conflict of interest" (Article 132a (6)).
+This function of the Inspectorate may explain the proposed amendment, even though there is no explicit mentioning of the function to of/16809981f2